tinybirdco/basictracer-python/README.md

 # Basictracer Python

 A python version of the "BasicTracer" reference implementation for OpenTracing.

 The `examples/` directory contains a sample of how the BasicTracer implementation could be used to display spans in the console.

 ## Development

+### Protocol Buffers

+This project uses Protocol Buffers for serializing tracing data.
+The protobuf definition is in the `proto/wire.proto` file.
+If you need to regenerate the Python code from the proto file, see the instructions in [proto/README.md](./proto/README.md).

 ### Tests